 Here’s an example > https://www.greenpeace.org/new-zealand/?s=Polar+bear&orderby=_score

-By default, Take Action pages are pulled out first, as the most relevant content.
+By default, Take Action pages and Campaigns pages are the first ones displayed into the results, as the most relevant content.
 Posts are also pulled out right after, showing their Post type, #Tags and Excerpt.

 On the left side of the search results page, users can refine search according to:

 >> one or more Categories (Aka Post types)

 >> one or several content type (pages, documents, etc)

 Selecting a filter, a query will be added to the url, for example, if to our previous search results page we add the “#Forest” Tag, the result will be:

 As mentioned,, Take Action pages are pulled out first, with default weight 2000, then Pages with default weight 100 and then the rest of the Posts.
 Editors can, however, manually determine the search weight of the page / post (See create Posts & Pages).